Henry L. Eustis: Civil War

 After the battle, the division became 3rd Division of the VI Corps under Brig.
 Gen. John Newton.
 Eustis participated in the Battle of Fredericksburg in the brigade of Brig.
 Gen. Charles Devens.
 He then served under Col. William H. Browne in the Chancellorsville campaign.
 When Browne was wounded at the Battle of Salem Church, Eustis succeeded to command of the brigade.
 He led the brigade at the Battle of Gettysburg, where his units were in reserve.
 Eustis became a brigadier general on September 12, 1863.
 He served in the autumn campaigns of 1863 under Brig.
 Gen. Henry Dwight Terry, who had taken over after Newton became commander of I corps.

 In the reorganization of the Army of the Potomac preceding Ulysses S. Grant's Overland Campaign in 1864, Eustis's brigade was moved to the 2nd Division of VI Corps under Brig.
-Gen. George Getty.
+Gen. George W. Getty.
 Eustis commanded his brigade in the Battle of the Wilderness.
 After Maj.
 Gen. John Sedgwick was killed at the Battle of Spotsylvania, Brig.
 Gen. Horatio Wright became the corps commander.
 Brig.
 Gen. David Allen Russell took over Wright's 1st Division and Eustis was moved to the command of Russell's former brigade.
 He led this brigade at Spotsylvania and the subsequent actions of the army through the Battle of Cold Harbor.
 Eustis resigned his commission on June 27, 1864, for reasons of "health."
 It is reported that he was compelled to resign because of his addiction to opium, which caused neglect of military duties.